arbindo/mimock/README.md

 ### Run mimock locally

-Ensure PostgreSQL is setup with a user and a schema for mimock to automatically complete the required table setup
+Ensure PostgreSQL is setup with a user and a schema for mimock to automatically complete the required table setup.

 `mimock.properties` - The bundle includes the properties file with the required configuration to start mimock.
-Check the config file and ensure the custom config items are properly setup
+Check the config file and ensure the custom config items are properly setup.

-Download the bundle for the required platform from [above](#download-options) and run the following command to start mimock
+Download the platform-specific bundle from [above]. (#download-options) and run the following command to start mimock.

 ```shell
 java -jar mimock.jar --spring.config.location=./mimock.properties